 The NZALS provides individualised services to rehabilitate its clients with the aim of attaining the best possible quality of life and levels of independence, within the wider context of their families and communities.
 Rehabilitation is achieved through the construction and fitting of artificial limbs, providing ancillary services, and carrying out research and development.
 Read more about Activities

 To help amputees get their lives back on track after they've left hospital requires a team of people.
-This section looks at three of the members of that team: clinical prosthetist, prosthetist technician and physiotherapist, including what each job entails and how to train.
+This section looks at three of the members of that team: Clinical Prosthetist, Prosthetic Technician and Physiotherapist, including what each job entails and how to train.

 If you've ever considered a career in the field of prosthetics, this is where to start finding out about it.